rust-lang/reference/src/macros.md

 # Macros

-A number of minor features of Rust are not central enough to have their own syntax, and yet are not implementable as functions.
-Instead, they are given names, and invoked through a consistent syntax: `some_extension!(...)`.
+The functionality and syntax of Rust can be extended with custom definitons called macros.
+They are given names, and invoked through a consistent syntax:`some_extension!(...)`.

 There are two ways to define new macros: